davitshahnazaryan3/IPBSD/README.md

 * [ ] Add softening slope by Vecchio and Collins 1986

-* [ ] All input xlsx, csv etc. files will be modified to be more flexible
+* [x] All input xlsx, csv etc. files will be modified to be more flexible

-* [ ] Add explanations on how and in which format to provide the inputs for the software
+* [x] Add explanations on how and in which format to provide the inputs for the software

 * [ ] Reinforced concrete moment-resisting frame -> Steel MRF, other typologies to be included

 * [ ] 3 Performance objective limit states -> flexible for inclusion

-* [ ] Homogeneous storey-loss-functions along the height -> flexible for inclusion
+* [ ] Variable storey-loss-functions along the height -> flexible for inclusion

 * [ ] SPO2IDA tool for collapse fragility definition -> ML algorithms to avoid being limited to using SPO2IDA, needs extensive studies and analysis, possible data collection

-* [ ] Symmetric structures only -> add considerations for 3D models
+* [ ] Symmetric structures only -> add considerations for 3D models, partially done

 * [ ] Single conversion factor for peak floor accelerations -> study based on Antonio's work to include regressions

+* [x] Conversion factor regression based on number of stories for PFA

 * [ ] Code-based overstrength factors indirectly accounted for -> flexible to include

-* [ ] Same beam cross-sections along the height/no grouping for beams -> add grouping once generic opensees model is updated to account for it
+* [x] Same beam cross-sections along the height/no grouping for beams -> partially done, more will be added when necessary

 * [ ] Considerations for shear design, will be useful also in identifying inelastic rotation capacities, then input ro_sh based on that for Haselton platic hinge length definition